xenharmonic-devs/sonic-weave/documentation/cli.md

 Start the read-eval-print loop with `npx sonic-weave` when the package is installed locally, or with `sonic-weave` when it is installed globally.

+If your install skips optional dependencies and `commander` is unavailable, the CLI exits with a clear error message describing how to install dependencies.

 After the standard library loads, you will see the prompt:

 ```bash